shilu10/flask-microservice/README.md

 Readme file with the diagram and the expalanation.
-And kuberneted
+And kubernetedd